KJyds/Anyx/TOS.md

-# Qeo Terms of Service
+# Nyx Terms of Service

 Nyx is a Discord bot that plays music on a voice channel in your server.
 It also has other side commands and is planning on having more commands!
 Unlike Qeo, Nyx barely store any information to its database.